squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 :   :octicons-milestone-24: Default: `true` – This option specifies whether
     to generate social card images.
-If you want to switch the plugin off, e.g. for local builds, you can use an [environment variable]:
+If you want to switch the plugin off, e.g. for local builds, you can either use MkDocs [configuration inheritance], as described in [built-in-plugins], or use an [environment variable]:

     ``` yaml
     plugins: